zarr-developers/zarr-python/docs/guide/storage.rst

 -----------------------

 In some cases, it may be helpful to create a store instance directly.
-Zarr-Python offers four built-in store: :class:`zarr.store.LocalStore`, :class:`zarr.store.RemoteStore`, :class:`zarr.store.ZipStore`, and :class:`zarr.store.MemoryStore`.
+Zarr-Python offers four built-in store: :class:`zarr.storage.LocalStore`, :class:`zarr.storage.RemoteStore`, :class:`zarr.storage.ZipStore`, and :class:`zarr.storage.MemoryStore`.

 Local Store
 ~~~~~~~~~~~

-The :class:`zarr.store.LocalStore` stores data in a nested set of directories on a local
+The :class:`zarr.storage.LocalStore` stores data in a nested set of directories on a local
 filesystem.

 .. code-block:: python